 To prolong the life of your wing and to keep the plastic reinforcements in the best possible condition it is very important to pack the wing carefully.
 We recommend to use the concertina packing method exactly as shown so that all of the cells rest alongside each other and the plastic reinforcements are not unnecessarily bent.
-It is also good practice to use the supplied foam Folding Pillow, this reduces the angle of the leading edge fold and helps preserve the plastic reinforcements.
-The folding pillow can be compressed with the strap and carried in your harness.
+It is also good practice to use the supplied inflatable folding pillow, although not absolutely necessary it does reduce the angle of the leading edge fold and helps preserve the plastic reinforcements.
+The folding pillow can be deflated and carried in your harness.
 Also, using the Ozone Saucisse pack will help preserve the life of the wing and aid with the speed and ease of packing.